BlockchainCommons/developer-web-site/_pages/provenance-marks.md

 <a href="/crypto-stack/"><img src="https://developer.blockchaincommons.com/assets/images/bc-stack-crypto.png" style="margin-left: 20px; float: right" width="25%"></a>

-Provenance Marks provide a cryptographically-secured system for establishing and verifying the authenticity of works.
-By combining cryptography, pseudorandom number generation, and linguistic representation, this system generates unique, sequential marks that commit to the content of preceding and subsequent works.
+A Provenance Mark is a forward-commitment hash chain to establish cryptographic sequential ordering for linked digital objects.
+Each mark in the chain commits to preceding and subsequent content, preventing retroactive insertion or modification without requiring timestamps or trusted witnesses.
+This enables tracking of editions, state changes, and histories for controller documents, credentials, and evolving structures.

 ## Why are Provenance Marks Important?